normalsql/normalsql/README.md

 # NormalSQL

-Use the full power of SQL.
-No impedance mismatches, no object/relation mapping, no abstraction layer, no special syntax.

-NormalSQL compiles your SQL *as-is* into simple typesafe application source code.
-There are no runtime dependencies.
+Tranforms your normal SQL *as-is* into simple type-safe application source code.

+No object/relation mapping, no impedance mismatches, no abstraction layer, no N+1 lazy initialization, no special syntax, and no runtime dependencies.

+Just your application and your normal SQL.

 ## Example